 Mobility: in a similar vein to core being essential for healthy movement patterns, mobility work is crucial.
 It’s also something that often gets overlooked.
 Mobility is distinct from stretching, although mobility work often includes stretching.
 I have devoted a lot of time of the past three years to slowing my movements way down and practicing the correct muscular engagement to support the most precise movement patterns that I use for my sports.

 When I am able to return to full-time training, I think my muscles will remember what they are doing, my joints will have the range of motion and muscular support they need to move well, and I can hopefully skip the phase of extreme soreness, injury, and lack of coordination that often results from long periods of not training.
-Though I can’t train much while I still feel sick and/or fatigued much of the time, I do feel attuned to my body: ready to be strong and agile when my energy system is ready to support it.
+Though I was almost completely sedentary for three years, I continued to feel attuned to my body: ready to be strong and agile when my energy system is ready to support it.

 You can join me for Mobility, by the way.